Although not as common as gestational surrogacy, traditional surrogacy is still a possibility for prospective parents and surrogates.

-Third party reproduction is a great alternative way for some people to have a family, for others it may be their last chance to have a biological child.
-No matter what your sexual orientation, age, race or religion, Surrogacy (traditional surrogacy or gestational surrogacy) can be your journey to parenthood.
+Third party reproduction is a great alternative way for some same-sex people to start a family.
+For others with medical issues, it may be their last chance to have a biological child.
+No matter what your sexual orientation, age, race or religion is, surrogacy (whether traditional surrogacy or gestational surrogacy) can be your journey to parenthood.

 Gestational Surrogacy is when a woman (gestational surrogate or carrier) carries a child for someone else (Intended Parents).
-This woman “the surrogate” would have no biological connection to the child.
-In order to achieve pregnancy the surrogate would need to have embryos medically transferred into her uterus (IVF).
+This woman, “the surrogate” would have no biological connection to the child.
+In order to achieve pregnancy, the surrogate would need to have embryos medically transferred into her uterus .
 Embryos may consist of the intended mother’s egg and the intended father’s sperm or any combination of donor eggs and donor sperm.

 Traditional Surrogacy is when “the surrogate” is genetically linked to the child.
 The surrogate’s eggs are used with either the intended father’s sperm or donor sperm.
-This procedure can be done through IVF but more commonly it is done through IUI (intrauterine insemination).
+This procedure can be done through IVF(In Vitro Fertilization) but more commonly, it is done through IUI (intrauterine insemination).
 The sperm is washed and medically injected into the surrogate’s uterus.
 Home insemination is another method commonly used with Traditional surrogacy.
 Check with a medical professional before attempting home insemination.

-Whether you are a surrogate or an intended parent, before starting your process, here you can learn more about the different types of surrogacy processes.
+Whether you are a prospective surrogate or an intended parent, before starting your process, weigh the risks of traditional surrogacy before moving forward.
+Here you can learn more about the different types of surrogacy processes.